fsdn-projects/FSDN/README.md

 When this option is enabled, API name and type name matching are case-insensitive.

+### `substring` option

+When this option is enabled, it searchs type name by substring matching.

 ### `swap-order` option

 When this option is enabled, APIs that has swapped order of parameters or of tuple elements are searched as well.